 - It is the only university credit-rated online coding bootcamp in the UK and Europe.

-- It offers unrivalled support, including tutors who are available 24/5 plus weekends, mentors and more.
+- It offers unrivalled support, including tutors who are available seven days a week, mentors and more.

 - Because it’s online, it provides flexibility, requiring a student to complete the programme within 12 months.

 It also offers incredible career support to assist its students in landing a new job in software development once they graduate, supporting them with career change advice.
 At present, 90% of Code Institute graduates gain employment within six months of graduating.